aluxian/Messenger-for-Desktop/README.md

 [![HuBoard task board](https://img.shields.io/badge/hu-board-7965cc.svg)](https://huboard.com/Aluxian/Whatsie)
 [![Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Aluxian/Whatsie)

 A simple &amp; beautiful desktop client for [WhatsApp Web](https://web.whatsapp.com/).
-Chat without distractions on Windows, OS X and Linux.
+Chat without distractions on OS X, Windows and Linux.
 Not affiliated with WhatsApp or Facebook.
 This is **NOT** an official product.

 Whatsie is still in beta, so some features might not work properly.
 Bug reports and feature suggestions are welcome.
 Please check for updates here regularly in case the update process breaks and your installed version can't update by itself.